Quotes made by Conor McGregor after he lost abysmally to Floyd Mayweather in 2017 have not aged well in the five years since.

 “I am happy for the experience and happy to take all these great lessons with me and implement them into my camp going forward.
 Another day, another lesson!”

-Concluding by taking his hat off to Floyd Mayweather, McGregor said: “Congrats to Floyd Mayweather on a well-fought match.
+When taking his hat off to Floyd Mayweather, McGregor said: “Congrats to Floyd Mayweather on a well-fought match.

 “He’s very experienced and methodical in his work.
 I wish him well in retirement.
 He is a heck of a boxer.

-“His experience, his patience, and his endurance won him this fight, hands down.
+“His experience, patience, and endurance won him this fight, hands down.
 I always told him he was not a fighter but a boxer.
 But sharing the ring with him, he is undoubtedly a solid fighter.

 “Strong in the clinch, great understanding of frames and head position.
 He has some powerful tools he could bring into an MMA game for sure.”